nvotes/juvenal-lib/README.md

 - [jest]: TypeScript-friendy testing framework.
 - [typedoc]: Generates package documentation.
-- [json-schema-to-TypeScript]: Compile json schema to TypeScript typings.
+- [json-schema-to-typescript]: Compile json schema to TypeScript typings.
 - [eslint]: A linting library.
-- [@TypeScript-eslint/parser]: A parser that allows ESLint to lint TypeScript code.
+- [@typescript-eslint/parser]: A parser that allows ESLint to lint TypeScript code.
-- [@TypeScript-eslint/eslint-plugin]: A plugin that contains some ESLint rules that are TypeScript specific.
+- [@typescript-eslint/eslint-plugin]: A plugin that contains some ESLint rules that are TypeScript specific.
 - [prettier]: The core prettier library.
 - [eslint-config-prettier]: Disables ESLint rules that might conflict with prettier.
 - [eslint-plugin-prettier]: Runs prettier as an ESLint rule.